NUS-HPC-AI-Lab/VideoSys/README.md

 OpenDiT supports many diffusion models with our various acceleration techniques, enabling these models to run faster and consume less memory.

-<b>You can find all available models and their supported accleration techniques in the following table.
+<b>You can find all available models and their supported acceleration techniques in the following table.
 Click `Doc` to see how to use them.</b>

 <table>
     <tr>